lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-09-13-adding-visitor-counter-to-jekyll-blog.md

   - jekyll
   - minimal-mistakes
 created_at: 2024-09-13 22:05:32 UTC+09:00
-last_modified_at: 2024-09-14 06:48:54 UTC+09:00
+last_modified_at: 2024-09-14 15:52:11 UTC+09:00
 excerpt: How to add a custom visitor counter to your jekyll-based github blog using an open-source web analytics **GoatCounter**.
 ---
 There is no simple way to add a visitor counter to your personal blog if you are hosting yours using a static web-site generator like `Jekyll`.
 Fortunately, there is an open-source web analytics platform [GoatCounter](https://www.goatcounter.com/), developed and being maintained by [Martin Tournoij](https://github.com/arp242), which you can use to implement visitor counter display.

 In this posting I would like to explain how I added a visitor counter to my github blog using GoatCounter.
 My blog is based on a Jekyll theme **Minimal Mistakes**, for your information.
-You can try to add your custom visitor counter as I did, or use a theme like [Satellite🛰️](https://byanko55.github.io/) which already implemented post-wise pageview counter using GoatCounter.
+You can try to add your custom visitor counter as I did, or use a theme like [Chirpy](https://chirpy.cotes.page/) and [Satellite🛰️](https://byanko55.github.io/) which already implemented post-wise pageview counter using GoatCounter.

 ## Creating GoatCounter Account